 However, with the seemingly infinite selection of gemstones available for sale, one might feel distorted with how to navigate the jewelry market to find the ideally-suited stone.
-Whether you’re discussing the gemstones in antique necklaces or antique rings, numerous trade terms and names, used to tout and identify the importance and rarity of different gemstones, envelop each unique stone as a form of identification.
+Whether you’re discussing the gemstones in antique necklaces, antique rings, or even diamond brooches, numerous trade terms and names, used to tout and identify the importance and rarity of different gemstones, envelop each unique stone as a form of identification.
 With nomenclatures such as “no oil,” “Burma,” and “colorless,” it’s important to establish a foundation of knowledge to clearly understand what exactly these trade terms suggest.
 Read more to learn about the 20 jewelry terms to consider before purchasing a gemstone:

 Oiling gemstones is a treatment practice used to fill internal fractures of a gemstone.
 Generally speaking, the practice of oiling is most often used for emeralds to improve color and hide flaws within the stone.
 If a gemstone is identified as “no oil,” then its appearance and color is exactly how it naturally occurred.